strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.8.2.2 =
+* BUG: Fixed conflicts when other plugins with older Recaptcha libraries are also activated.
+Prefixed our copy of the Recaptcha library and functions with pmpro_ and added code to handle cases where an older version of recaptch is used at checkout.

 = 1.8.2.1 =
 * BUG: Fixed issue where admins would get emails RE membership changes whenever a profile was updated even if the membership wasn't changed.
 (Thanks, chrisw123)